What CRM Did for Pipeline, Commercial Truth Does for Knowledge

 This is the same architectural principle as CRM, applied to a different data type.
 One source of truth.
 Structured relationships.
 Automated propagation.
 No conflicting versions.

-Research from Nucleus Research estimates that CRM delivers an average return of $8.71 for every dollar spent - primarily through improved forecast accuracy, reduced administrative overhead, and better sales productivity (Nucleus Research CRM ROI Report, 2024).
-The ROI from a system of record for commercial knowledge follows a similar logic: reduce search time, eliminate content waste, prevent deal loss from inconsistency, and ensure AI accuracy.
+return of $8.71 for every dollar spent, primarily through improved forecast accuracy.
+The ROI from a system of record for commercial knowledge follows a similar logic: it reduces search time and ensures AI accuracy.

 The Category Waiting to Be Named